 Air vent covers aren’t built for looks.
 At least the builder-basic ones aren’t.

 But then I decided to reclaim the space and turn it into a music room for my husband to enjoy.
-I hung his beautiful guitars, created a seating area, and clad this formerly ignorable white wall in gorgeous reclaimed wood planks.
+I hung his beautiful guitars with these hooks, created a seating area, and clad this formerly ignorable white wall in gorgeous reclaimed wood planks.

 There was no way I could use that white metal eyesore in the beautiful new space!